The Problem

 How do we fix this?

-The current focus of many “clean up” projects is to collect the larger macroplastics that float near the surface of the ocean.
-They are unable to gather the much smaller microplastics that pose
+The current focus of many “clean up” projects is to collect the larger microplastics that float near the surface of the ocean.
+They are unable to gather the much smaller microplastics that pose the more immediate danger.

-Using our proprietary technology, Our Cleaner Planet will not only remove the larger macro-plastics, but we will also remove the microplastics down to an incredibly tiny size (less than 5 microns across) and at much deeper levels beneath the surface.
+Using our proprietary technology, Our Cleaner Planet will not only remove the larger macroplastics, but we will also remove the microplastics down to an incredibly tiny size (less than 5 microns across) and at much deeper levels beneath the surface.

 Like a one-two punch, we believe that this process of restoring our oceans will require two simultaneous actions.

-1. Our Cleaner Planet will join other environmentalist organizations in working to stop plastics at their source, on land.
+Our Cleaner Planet will join other environmentalist organizations in working to stop plastics at their source, on land.

-2. Given that hundreds of thousands of tons of plastics are already in the ocean, they need to be cleared [harvested] before a true restoration of the oceans can occur.
+Given that hundreds of thousands of tons of plastics are already in the ocean, they need to be cleared [harvested] before a true restoration of the oceans can occur.

-Plastic Pollution Data
+Ocean Plastic Pollution Data

 Fact 1